 The St Stephen’s Art curriculum celebrates the culture and creativity of our wider community, as well as those across the world.
 The focus artists and artworks are chosen to enable the children to understand how these disciplines both reflect and shape our history.

 The Art curriculum has been divided by theme; The Face, The Figure, The View, The Odd, The Old and The New.
 The children will have three or four focus artists per theme.
 These will be supplemented by Arts Week, Spanish Day and various other events and cross curricular opportunities.

-At St Stephen’s, we also work with external artists and designers to give the children the best possible exposure to the creative arts.
-During our whole-school, Annual Arts Week, we also concentrate our energies on a wide spectrum of creative, artistic activities which are based around a carefully-chosen painting.
-The children learn about the painting before embarking on their own creations based on elements, themes or colours found in the piece.
-Their work takes place in their classroom but is only one part of an inspiring week where they get to dance, act, cook, perform and learn with a wealth of skilled visitors to the school!
+During our whole-school, annual Arts Week, we concentrate our energies on a wide spectrum of creative activities, which are based around a carefully-chosen artwork.
+The children learn about the artwork and the artist before embarking on their own creations based on elements, themes or colours found in the piece.
+This is an inspiring week filled with visual and performing arts and creative writing, not to forget cooking, history, sports and many other activities and a wealth of skilled visitors to the school!

-We aim to inspire children in their making and hope that we play some part in producing future architects, designers!
+DT Days champion collaboration which can be seen in both group work but also general support of each other during individual work.
+We aim to inspire children in their making and hope that we play some part in producing future architects and designers!